xavierbrasher/xavierbrasher.github.io/index.md

 I have some of my repo's below this
 # Name and Age Rememberer
 This is a python script that taught me so much.
 I learnt how to open files, I learned how to use colours, and I most importantly made it fake loading screens :).
 [Name And Age](https://github.com/xavierbrasher/nameAndAgeRemember)
+# Sound website
+A bunch of random sound effects with images.
+I made this in my free time and some of it is still in progress.
+[Sounds](https://xavierbrasher.github.io/sounds/index.html)
 # Lucid Dreams
 This is one of my favourite websites, it plays my favourite song ahaha.
 [Lucid Dreams](https://xavierbrasher.github.io/LucidDreams/index)